 Training – since a premium theme is a self-managed platform, then you or a member of your team need to learn how to manipulate the platform.
 This may entail hours or days of training if you or your team doesn’t know how to use WordPress.
 Though some people require only minimal training, it is still important to know the inner workings of WordPress.
 For example, although plug-ins are great, too many could lead to conflicts within site or slow it down.
 Only someone with knowledge of WordPress would be able to maintain the balance between aesthetics and functionality.

 Bloated features – since developers want their themes to be bought, they usually add functions that appeal to a broad range of users.
 This could sometimes lead to overlapping plug-ins.

 Difficult migration – if you want to change the theme of your site in the future, it will be hard to migrate content built with a premium theme.
-You will have to start your new website from scratch because your current premium theme has codes that cannot be migrated easily to a different theme that uses different codes.
+You will have to start your new website design from scratch because your current premium theme has codes that cannot be migrated easily to a different theme that uses different codes.

 What is a custom theme?